ChArliEcOoK222/ChArliEcOoK222/README.md

 ## I'm a Student, Programmer and Geek!

-- 🌱  I’m currently finishing learning Swift!
+- 🌱  I’m currently finishing learning OpenAI in Python!
 - 👯  I’m looking to share my work and learn to improve where I can!
-- 🥅  2022 Goals: Learn some more programming languages
+- 🥅  2024 Goals: Create a YouTube Shorts generator, create a YouTube Script improver, create a YouTube Video Summariser

 ### Connect with me: